jorgyp/terraform/README.md

 >
 - Azure cli
 - Terraform 1.12.0+
+- Helm 3+ on workstation

 ## Usecase

 >
-- deploy infrastucture (i.e. AKS cluster) in Azure cloud declaratively
+- deploy infrastucture in Azure cloud declaratively
 - maintain a balance of not repeating unnecessary code but also avoid overcomplicating deploy templates due to extreme modularity.
-- easily manage multiple environments from same repository
+- deploy and manage multiple environments from same repository
-- be able to copy/mirror infrastructure quickly between environments
+- ensure identical mirroring of infrastructure between regardless of environments

 ## Folder_structure